-The device is the onetab which has been developed by the onebillion foundation.
-It is a robust, dedicated tablet designed to deliver reading, writing and numeracy in the child’s own language – anywhere. onetab comes in a durable protective case with an optional solar charger.
+The onetab device was designed and developed by the onebillion foundation, and is a robust, dedicated tablet designed to deliver reading, writing and numeracy in the child’s own language – anywhere. onetab comes in a durable protective case with an optional solar charger, thereby eliminating the need to rely on access to an electrical outlet.
 It boots straight into onecourse, in the correct language.

 PACE promotes early childhood education with a special focus on children of pre-school age in situations of racial, cultural or economic disadvantage.

 In the rural mountains of Jamaica, PACE found early on that children come to schools without electricity, without telecommunications and without even the colored felt pens North American children take for granted.
 How will they take their place in an increasingly borderless and electronic world?
 How will they be equipped to ensure their economic and cultural future?
 This has now been made more difficult by the COVID-19 pandemic which has closed schools and kids need to learn at home.